SyncingShip/HadesMods/README.md

 ## Compatibility
 The current mods in this repository work with eachother, as they affect different files in different locations.
 Just apply each patch in whatever order

+## Disclaimer
+These mods aren't endorsed by Supergiant Games.
+Any game crashes, save corruption, crashes or other problems due to installing these mods are not their responsibility to deal with.
+If you have any questions about modding, or are having issues with any of my mods, feel free to contact me on Discord (Ship#0001)